wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 * Big stemming groups.
 Surprisingly large groups are more likely to have something strange in them.
-I always investigate the largest groups—definitely any outliers, and usually any count with a frequency greater than 10 (e.g., if there were only 6 groups with 12 distinct word types in them, we should investigate all 6.)
+I always investigate the largest groups—definitely any outliers, and usually any count with a frequency less than 10 (e.g., if there were only 6 groups with 12 distinct word types in them, we should investigate all 6.)
   * Sometimes big groups are readily explained.
 There could be an ambiguous word that is, say, both a noun and a verb, and the stemmer deals with this by just lumping all the noun forms